lwjkl/lite/README.md

 ## plot embeddings

-Plot the embeddings with [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) to unfold the manifold the embeddings lie on + [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/) to find clusters on the reduces space for easier interpretation and debugging.
+Plot the embeddings with [UMAP](https://umap-learn.readthedocs.io/en/latest/index.html) and [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/).
 UMAP is helpful on reducing the embeddings to lower dimensional space while preserving local and global structure.
-HDBSCAN, a density based clustering algorithm is particularly useful on identifying clusters in irregular shapes and detecting outliers.
+HDBSCAN is particularly useful on identifying clusters in irregular shapes and detecting outliers.

-To plot:

-gui -> visit /plot endpoint

-cli -> python cli.py plot --index_path /path/to/index.faiss --metadata_path /path/to/index.faiss.meta.json

 ## run